 Seriously.
 As counter-intuitive as this may sound, you can actually boost heating and cooling efficiency in all seasons is to use your ceiling fans.

 Whether your fans have a cooling or warming effect depends on the direction in which they turn.
 In the summer, you want your fans turning counter-clockwise to disperse cool air better from your AC unit.
 In winter, your fans turning clockwise will help disperse warm air trapped near the ceiling by pushing it back down into your rooms.

-If you’re interested in exploring the option of smart thermostats, schedule an appointment or give us a call at (303) 564-0986
+If you’re interested in exploring the option of smart thermostats with Stone Heating and Air, schedule an appointment online or give us a call at (303) 564-0986